Definition of Psychoeducation

 Psychoeducation is a specific form of education.
 It is aimed at helping persons with a mental illness or anyone with an interest in mental illness, to access the facts about a broad range of mental illnesses in a clear and concise manner.
 It is also a way of accessing and learning strategies to deal with mental illness and its effects.

-Psychoeducation is not a treatment.
-It is designed to be part of an overall treatment plan.
 For example, knowledge of one’s illness is crucial for individuals and their support network to be able to design their own relapse prevention plans and strategies.

 Why Use Psychoeducation?